BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/README.md

    - A Web-based Oscilloscope is already built-in which can help you see the signals on your Esp32 pins at run-time (accessible through Http server).

-Demo ESP32 server is available at [193.77.159.208](http://193.77.159.208)
+Demo ESP32 server is available at [http://jurca.dyn.ts.si](http://jurca.dyn.ts.si)

 ## The latest changes

-The latest changes are mainly about time zones.
-The servers now rely on TZ environment variable (set by setenv () and tzset () functions), so all the time zones form https://github.com/nayarsystems/posix_tz_db/blob/master/zones.csv can be used.
+The latest changes implement support for SD cards.
+File system can reside entirely or partially on a SD card.
+Http server can now look for .html and other files also there.

 ![Screenshot](presentation.gif)